jjvanzon/Circular-Language-Spec/spec/commands/commands-loose-ideas.md

 To create a class out of the procedure you just take over all of the procedure’s objects.
 The procedure itself, stripped from objects, becomes a member of the type too.

 You can freely read and write the objects.
-However, the procedure must be occasionally run.
+However, the procedure might be occasionally run.

 The benefits from making a type out of a procedure is that you can dynamically write and write input objects and read output objects, without having to run a procedure all the time.